Zoom on the DuroMax XP5500E

 Security-wise, this product benefits from an overload protection (circuit breaker) and an automatic low oil shut-off, which gives you a complete peace of mind when using it.

 With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the DuroMax XP5500E also comes with several accessories, including: funnel, battery charging cables and tool kit.

 The DuroMax XP5500E is EPA-approved and CARB-compliant.
 Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.

 Moreover, it features a spark arrestor and therefore, can be used in forested areas.

 The following charts are provided to give you an idea of how some of the key specs of the DuroMax XP5500E compare to generators of similar power (between 4000 and 5000 W).

-- In terms of its dry weight, the DuroMax XP5500E stands at only 122 lbs, meaning that is one of the lighter devices of the 4000-5000 rated wattage category If weight is your top priority, one of the champions in this power category is the Pulsar PG5250, weighing just 99.5 pounds.
+- As for its weight, the DuroMax XP5500E weighs only 122 pounds, making it one of the lighter generators in the 4000-5000 rated wattage category.
+If weight is your top priority, one of the champions in this power category is the Pulsar PG5250, weighing just 99.5 pounds.